LifeCANvs/LCvs-Lib-SQLite/README.md

 requests, because if we did take a pull request, the changes in that pull request might carry a copyright and the SQLite source code would then no longer be fully in the public domain.

+The author disclaims copyright to this source code.
+In place of a legal notice, here is a blessing:
+    May you do good and not evil.
+    May you find forgiveness for yourself and forgive others.
+    May you share freely, never taking more than you give.

 ## Obtaining The SQLite Source Code